Last updated: July 27, 2015

 - State Standards:

-- Georgia SUSH9f: Identify key events, issues, and individuals relating to the causes, course, and consequences of the Civil War including the the importance of the growing economic disparity between the North and the South.
+- Georgia Standard(s) of Excellence: SSUSH9; The student will identify key events, issues, and individuals relating to the causes, course, and consequences of the Civil War

 - Thinking Skills: